Berzerker/google-fiber-2gbps-bypass/README.md

 save
 exit
 ```

-At this point, hardware modifications should be done.
+2)At this point, hardware modifications should be done.
-2) Remove the modifed if_bxe.ko file from /boot/kernel on pfsense.
+3) Remove the modified if_bxe.ko file from /boot/kernel on pfSense.
 ```
-rm if_bxe.ko
+rm /boot/kernel/if_bxe.ko
-mv if_bxe.bak if_bxe.ko
+mv /boot/kernel/if_bxe.bak /boot/kernel/if_bxe.ko
 ```

-4) Reboot your box, at this point you should see the link come "UP" and indicate 10000.
+4) Reboot your box.
+You should see the link come "UP" and indicate 10000, indicating that the network card has been reverted back to its default 10G state.

 # Notes